What is Defense in Depth in Cybersecurity

 Defense in Depth is a Respected Cybersecurity Strategy.
 Learn What It Consists of.

-Defense in depth cybersecurity is a concept in which a series of security protocols and controls are layered throughout an IT network to preserve its integrity and privacy.
-The purpose of defense in depth cybersecurity is to protect against a wide variety of threats while integrating redundancy in the case of one system failing or becoming vulnerable to exploits.
+Defense in depth is a cybersecurity strategy that uses a variety of security measures to defend an information technology (IT) infrastructure.
+The purpose of a defense in depth strategy is to protect against a wide range of threats while integrating redundancy in the case of one system failing or becoming vulnerable to exploits.

 - physical controls,